senghengkim/Usedcarwebapp/README.md

 - **src/main/resources/static/js**: Contains the JavaScript files.
 - **src/main/resources/application.properties**: Contains the application configuration.

-### Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any enhancements or bug fixes.

 ### License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-### Contact

-If you have any questions or need further clarification, please feel free to contact me at [your-email@example.com].